 The table below shows the number of workers exposed by industry group and likelihood of exposure to glyphosate.
 These results highlight industries with the greatest number of workers, as well as the industries with the highest proportion of workers in the exposed category.
 Data is shown for those industry groups with at least 1,000 people in the exposed category.
 Depending on the goals of an exposure reduction campaign, reducing exposure in the largest group might be a useful strategy, or reducing exposure among those most likely to be exposed could be seen as a priority.

-Workers exposed to glyphosate by likelihood of exposure and industry
+Workers exposed to glyphosate by likelihood of exposure and industry in 2016

 * This group specifically includes occupations that were not captured by the Census of Agriculture (e.g. contract workers), across all farm types.